 The fairy duster is easy to care for and does not demand much attention.
 With plenty of sunshine, heat, and a bit of water, these unique plants will thrive in dry desert areas.
 In their native habitat, they are often found on dry slopes and mesas.

 Their hardy nature makes them perfect for desert and rock gardens.
 They are rarely bothered by pests or disease, but deer and other wildlife love to nibble on these plants.

 Like most desert plants, the Calliandra eriophylla does best in bright sunshine.
 Plant these shrubs in full sun for the best results.

 The fairy duster enjoys well-draining, sandy, gravelly soil.
 Soil that retains too much moisture can be detrimental to these plants.

 Calliandra eriophylla has low watering needs.
 Although they are acclimated to desert areas, they are often found where underground water can be accessed.
 So keep in mind that this desert plant plant will need more water than some other varieties of drought-tolerant plants.

 Water these plants about once a week during the growing season.
 Allow the soil to dry between waterings.
 Once established, these plants are better equipped to deal with dry spells.
 However, extreme droughts can cause these plants to drop their leaves.

 Temperature and Humidity

 Equipped to withstand the harsh climate of the desert, the fairy duster is tolerant of heat, cold, and drought.
 These hardy plants can even survive seasonal flooding.

-Light pruning keeps the fairy duster clean and lush, though it is not necessary.
-To maintain the shrub’s shape as well as encourage thicker growth in the middle of the plant, remove the tips of the branches during its growing season.
+Light pruning keeps the fairy duster clean and lush, though pruning is not necessary.
+To maintain the shrub's shape and encourage thicker growth in the middle of the plant, remove the tips of the branches during its growing season.

 How to Grow Fairy Dusters From Seed